lauramvx/search_wikt/README.md

 A simple command-line tool for searching English Wiktionary using Wiktionary Parser ([click](https://github.com/Suyash458/WiktionaryParser)).

 Wiktionary definitions are licensed under CC BY-SA 4.0.
+Visit wiktionary at wiktionary.org ([click](wiktionary.org)).

 I wrote a quick and dirty version of this program last year because I wanted a way to search Wiktionary quickly while I worked.
 Not only does it save clicks, it also skips right to the language you care about, which is useful for words that are in a lot of languages, like "ac."
 I decided to brush it up into something I could share as a personal exercise to sharpen my Python skills and learn about git and other dev tools.
 Some other tools that do the same thing exist.
 Using Wiktionary Parser:
 * wikt-cli ([click](https://pypi.org/project/wikt-cli/))